Tourism

 In August 2025, Tourism Collingwood was incorporated as a Municipal Services Corporation, designated as the Town of Collingwood’s Eligible Tourism Entity.
 Tourism Collingwood’s Interim Board, appointed by Council on July 28, 2025, includes Mayor Hamlin, 3 Town staff, and 3 industry representatives selected through a public call for applicants.
 The Interim Board is responsible for reviewing and approving the Corporation’s foundational documents, including by-laws and agreements, and for providing the oversight and key decisions required to bring the organization into full operation.
 In accordance with By-law 2025-031, the Interim Board has up to 18 months to complete its mandate.
 MAT funds designated for Tourism Collingwood are currently being held by the Town until the Corporation becomes fully operational.

-Love visiting Collingwood?
-Help keep it special.
+Lets keep it special.

 Sign Up for Our